moosepod/moosezmachine/README.md

 This project is a reference implementation -- no effort has been put into optimizations.

-Currently it only handles v4 and v5 files.
+Currently it only handles through v5.